godotengine/godot-docs/classes/class_networkedmultiplayerenet.rst

 Description
 -----------

-A PacketPeer implementation that should be passed to :ref:`SceneTree.set_network_peer<class_SceneTree_method_set_network_peer>` after being initialized as either a client or server.
+A PacketPeer implementation that should be passed to :ref:`SceneTree.network_peer<class_SceneTree_property_network_peer>` after being initialized as either a client or server.
 Events can then be handled by connecting to :ref:`SceneTree<class_SceneTree>` signals.

 Tutorials
 ---------